Notamo/DownloadFolderBookmarks/README.md

 several folders spread all around my computer where i have to relocate my downloads to after I download them.

-Disclaimer: This is my VERY first project using javascript/json/css/etc. and is thus EXTREMELY likely to be comprised of crap code.
-Venture in and use at your own risk.
+Note: This is my first project using javascript/json/css/etc. and may have some novice-level code.
+Let me know if there is something I could do better!

 Operation: